simeononsecurity/simeononsecurity.ch/content/articles/ten-essential-internet-safety-tips-for-everyone/index.en.md

 Your personal information is valuable and must be protected.
 Make it a habit to use [**strong passwords, enable two-factor authentication**](https://simeononsecurity.com/articles/how-to-create-strong-passwords/), and be careful when sharing your information online.
 Avoid sharing sensitive data, such as your **Social Security number, credit card numbers, and home addresses**.
 Use legitimate websites that have **SSL certificates** to ensure that your data is encrypted before transmission.

 It is also important to **keep your software and devices up to date**.
 Software updates often include security patches that can protect your device from cyberattacks.
-Additionally, be careful when using public Wi-Fi networks.
+Also, be careful when using public Wi-Fi networks.
 Public Wi-Fi networks are often unsecured, which means that your data can be intercepted by cybercriminals.

 Wrapping up, internet safety is crucial in today's digital age.
 By being aware of the risks and taking necessary precautions, you can protect yourself and your loved ones from cyber threats.